 1970 Chevrolet Chevelle SS

-Nice Mist Green drapes this car's steel panels which mind their gaps very nicely.
-On the rockers we can note some minor rust bubbling under the paint.
-Black painted stripes race from front to back and are only broken up by the dark green vinyl top, which is pristine.
-On the hood the stripes have a few minor rust bubbles but are definitely painted on.
-Dual headlights, along with a dual stacked horizontal chrome rimmed grille has an SS badge emblazoned in chrome and white in the center.
-A lower mirror like bumper, and the dual rear cowled hood, shows well for this 1970 masterpiece.
-A shout out to the rear bumper with the inset taillights within an inset into the body bumper on the rear of the car, all shiny and new as well.
-Chrome trimmings and badging is all nicely preserved with mirror-like finishes.
-15-inch Magnum 500 wheels are all around and wrapped by raised white lettered Goodrich Radial T/A's on all 4 corners.
+Near perfect Cortez Silver drapes this car's steel panels which mind their gaps very nicely.
+Black painted stripes race from front to back and are only broken up by the solid silver painted top, which is also pristine.
+Dual headlights along with a dual stacked chrome rimmed openings of grille with an SS badge emblazoned in chrome in the center.
+A lower mirror like bumper, and the dual rear facing cowl induction hood for this 1970 masterpiece.
+A shout out to the rear bumper with the inset taillights within an inset bumper on the rear of the car, all shiny and new as well.
+This bottoms off a gracefully sloping downward rear glass and trunk lid which when viewed from the side is THE reason for the visual preference of the 1970 model year.
+15-inch 5 spoke Cragar wheels are all around and wrapped by raised white lettered Goodrich Radial T/A's on all 4 corners.
+(Consigner states the original 15-inch rally wheels will come along for the ride upon purchase of this beauty).

-An awesome blinged out orange blocked 396ci V8 graces a very clean and restored engine bay.
-This engine consigner states is numbers matching, and we would encourage to check the stamping on the block.
-Chromed valve covers, sandblasted headers, and a chromed air cleaner cover and shiny polished intake manifold add to the mechanical jewelry, and it just goes on and on.
-A single 4-barrel Holley carb is atop, and a consignor stated numbers matching Muncie M20 4-speed transmission is on back.
-A 12 bolt 3.31 posi rear is on back.
+A great looking orange blocked 396ci L34 V8 graces a very clean and restored engine bay.
+Chromed valve covers, sandblasted exhaust heads, and a chromed air cleaner cover add to the mechanical jewelry, and it just goes on and on.
+A single 4-barrel factory carb is atop, and a 3-speed numbers matching TH400 transmission is on back.
+A 12-bolt 3.31 posi brings up the back.
+All in very nice condition.

-Clean and rust free nearly as close to showroom as you can get, we have independent coil springs up front, and 4 link with coil springs on the rear.
-Power disc brakes upfront, and power drums on the rear, and a a Flowmaster exhaust is seen.
-Suspension looks like almost new, as does the floor pans, and frame.
-Shiny black for your eye's enjoyment on the underside.
+Clean and rust free nearly as close to like new as you can get, we have independent coil springs up front, and 4 link with coil springs on the rear.
+Power disc brakes upfront, and power drums on the rear, and a stainless steel piped, Flowmaster muffler with chrome tips exhaust cutouts added can be seen.
+Suspension looks like almost new, as does the floor pans, and unibody.

-As usual with these early 1970's Chevrolet muscle cars my decoder and editor clamor to drive these, so we flipped a coin and it landed on its side, so we both drove it! (one of the many bennies working at CAM).
+As usual with these early 1970's Chevrolet muscle cars my decoder and editor clamor to drive these so we flipped a coin and it landed on its side, so we both drove it!
+(One of the many bennies working at CAM).
 Anyway, she fired right up with a roar, and we were speeding our way to the test track.
-Here we found this car to be in ship shape mechanically, running smoothly, accelerating with no end, and cornering like a big lumbering muscle car form 1970.
-But it was a very enjoyable ride, summing up as “Green means GO!”
+Here we found this car to be in ship shape mechanically, running smoothly, accelerating with no end, and cornering like a big lumbering muscle car from 1970.
+But it was a very enjoyable ride, and we are still feeling like we are in the black of that interior color.

-Restoration and good maintenance as well as a temp controlled garage is a wonderful thing especially when it shows to this level, and this one will not let you down.
-Wonderful Mist Green paint, Magnum 500 wheels, raised letter whites, a clean and pristine dark green vinyl top, 396ci engine, and a mean green interior like the original, all the boxes are checked and the i's are dotted as well as t's crossed on this one.
-So, come and get it, it will slide out of here very fast, just like it handled our test track.
+Restoration is a wonderful thing especially when it is done to this level, and this one will not let you down.
+Deep Cortez Silver paint, classic Cragar wheels, wide black stripes, 396ci engine, and a beautiful rally gauge pack and black textured vinyl interior.
+Like the original, all the boxes are checked and the i's are dotted as well as t's crossed on this one, so come and get it, it will slide out of here very fast, just like it handled our test track.

 Classic Auto Mall is a 336,000-square foot classic and special interest automobile showroom, featuring over 600 vehicles for sale with showroom space for up to 1,000 vehicles.
 Also, a 400 vehicle barn find collection is on display.